 Cord blood contains many immature cells.
 The cells are collected, processed and stored at the San Diego Blood Bank.
 If the cells meet certain criteria, the cord blood unit is listed on a national registry, making it available to patients around the world for possible matching and use.
-Cord blood cells are used to treat patients with diseases such as leukemias, lymphomas, anemias, immune diseases, metabolic disorders and other conditions.
+Cord blood cells are used to treat patients with various forms of diseases (e.g., leukemia, lymphoma, anemia, immune disease/disorder, metabolic disorder).

 When a patient needs a transplant, his or her doctor will search Be the Match for a matching cord blood unit or adult marrow donor.
 If a cord blood unit is found to be the best choice, the cord blood is infused into the patient’s blood where the healthy cord blood stem cells replace the patient's damaged bone marrow stem cells, restoring the patient's immune system to protect them from life threatening infections.